Zakaria Eddahchouri: Telstar

-Deportivo La Coruña
+Deportivo de A Coruña

-On 30 January 2025, it was announced that Eddahchouri would leave Telstar for Spanish Segunda División club Deportivo La Coruña, signing a three-and-a-half-year contract with the club.
-He made his competitive debut for Depor on 2 February 2025, coming on as a 70th-minute substitute for Iván Barbero in a 1–0 away win over Eibar.
+On 30 January 2025, it was announced that Eddahchouri would leave Telstar for Spanish club Deportivo de La Coruña of the Segunda División, signing a three-and-a-half-year contract with the club.
+He made his competitive debut for Dépor on 2 February 2025, coming on as a 70th-minute substitute for Iván Barbero in a 1–0 away win over Eibar.
 One week later, on 10 February, he made his first start for the club and scored his first goal in a 3–1 home victory over Almería.
 Eddahchouri impressed with his movement and work rate, drawing praise from head coach Óscar Gilsanz, who described him as "a different kind of striker" and noted his adaptability to the team's playing style.

 On 5 May 2025, Eddahchouri ended an eight-match goal drought by scoring twice in a 5–1 win over Albacete.
 His first was a solo run from midfield; the second a header assisted by Yeremay.
-All four of his goals that season came at Riazor, with Deportivo unbeaten in matches where he scored.
+All four of his goals that season came at the Riazor, with Deportivo unbeaten in matches where he scored.

-He kicked off the 2025–26 season in spectacular form, earning La Liga Hypermotion Player of the Month honors in September after netting a hat trick and playing a decisive role throughout the month’s fixtures.
+Eddahchouri began the 2025–26 season in strong form for Deportivo in the Segunda División.
+He scored a hat-trick on 13 September 2025 after coming off the bench in a 5–1 away win over Mirandés, with all three goals coming in a 16-minute span to turn the match in Deportivo's favour, an achievement that contributed to his being named Segunda División Player of the Month for September 2025.
+He continued to contribute throughout the campaign, and on 21 February 2026 scored the only goal in a 1–0 victory against Eibar, ending a multi-month scoring drought and helping Deportivo secure consecutive home wins.